briansimiyuj/doctor-appointment-app/README.md

         a.
 It will have a button to close the modal
         b.
 It will have a button to confirm the cancellation
+        c.
+Make the buttons stacked vertically on smaller screens

       9. Set the modal visibility state back to false and initialize the appointment to cancel state with null